-Since the Anker Soundcore Motion+ features a fully custom EQ within the Soundcore app, you can adjust the sound of the speaker to your liking.
+Since the Anker Soundcore Motion+ features a fully custom EQ within the Soundcore app, you can adjust the speaker’s sound to your liking.
 The speaker has dual tweeters and woofers angled upwards at a 15-degree angle to project the sound up and out.
-The maximum volume is loud enough for a small indoor or outdoor party—in most listening instances I rarely have to increase the volume above 50%.
+The maximum volume is loud enough for a small indoor or outdoor party—in most listening instances, I rarely have to increase the volume above 50%.

 Lows, mids, and highs

 Clicking the “BassUp” button on the speaker, or simply increasing the low-frequency response within the EQ, provides a more enjoyable music listening experience for bass heads.
 With “BassUp” enabled, 55-100Hz frequencies will sound 10-15dB louder than mids that range from 200-600Hz.
 This may seem extreme but it makes it easier for you to hear bass lines over the sound of wind or traffic.
 You still won’t feel the deep rumbles of a Hans Zimmer track like you would with a dedicated sub-woofer speaker setup though.